frudas24/drive-2.0-spike/README.md

   * ~~state seems to contain the user id~~
 * ~~can we handle API load errors gracefully?~~
   * ~~eg timeout and show a sensible message~~
+* can we enable people to self-service major support topics?
+  * ~~can we log in the correct user when file is opened from drive?~~
   * can we detect third-party extensions blocking access to drive and offer some more meaningful error messages?
     * disconnect
     * ABP
+  * can we show a total capacity warning when close to 10 MB?
+    * can we compress somehow?
-  * images stored on drive to avoid message size problems and remove capacity problems?
+  * can we store images on drive to avoid message size problems and remove capacity problems?
       * maybe use thumbmnails from the hangouts spike?
       * how does this work with exporters? can we grab them locally via CORS?
-  * total capacity warning when close to 10 MB?
+  * can we forward people to a 'request access' page when they don't have access?
 * can we seamlessly migrate from physical map files to shortcuts for auto-saving?
   * what happens with drive-stored resources?
     * images